ashton314/slt-git-manual/proposal_v1.md

 #### Branch `master` is always deployable ####

 The idea is that the `master` branch *always* contains clean, working code.
 When we want to test something out, we make a new branch.
 That way, if we ever need to restore the production environment, we simply pull the copy from the master branch.
-No hastle.
+No hassle.

 ### Concerns ###